Know your Wellness Score. Raise your score and regain your health. Take your member wellness score today.

 Do you connect with someone you love in a meaningful way daily?

-If you crave a well-lived and impactful life with purpose, it's important to create a structured time in our day and our week to connect with those we love in a meaningful way.
+If you crave a well-lived and an impactful life with purpose, it's important to pursue friendships and make time in our busy day and week to reach out and connect in a meaningful way to our friends and loved ones.

 Loneliness is a health risk.
-Spending time on a regular basis with our spouse, significant other, children, grandchildren, and close friends brings us happiness and adds more healthy years to our life.
+Spending time on a regular basis with our spouse, significant other, children, grandchildren, and investing in our friendships brings us happiness and adds more healthy years to our life.

 The proof